gocd/docs.go.cd/content/configuration/secrets_management.md

      </rules>
     ```

-    > In the below example pipeline_group `my_group` can refer the secret_config since the first rule allows access.
+    > In the below example pipeline_group `my_group` can refer to the secret_config since the first rule allows access.

     ```xml
     <rules>